houby-studio/small-business-fridge/README.md

 - docker desktop
 - visual studio code

-### Setup development environment
+### Setup development environment on Windows

 - Clone repo `git clone https://github.com/houby-studio/small-business-fridge.git`
 - Launch VSCode as administrator (to be able to bind to port 443)
 - Open folder small-business-fridge
 - For VSCode extensions we recommend at least Prettier (Native formatter does not like handlebars)
 - Install dependencies `npm install`
-- Prepare other containers for dev `cp dev.example.docker-compose.yaml docker-compose.dev.yaml`
+- Prepare other containers for dev `cp example.compose-dev.yaml compose-dev.yaml`
   - If you want to run main app in container as well, there is commented out section, which may be used with some tweaks
-- Prepare dotenv variables `cp dev.example.env .env` and at least change following variables with your AAD registered App:
+- Prepare dotenv variables `cp example-dev.env .env` and at least change following variables with your AAD registered App:
   - CREDS_IDENTITY_METADATA
   - CREDS_CLIENT_ID
   - CREDS_CLIENT_SECRET
-- Start docker containers `docker compose --file docker-compose.dev.yaml up -d`
+- Start docker containers `docker compose --file compose-dev.yaml up -d`
 - Hit F5 to start debugging
 - Navigate to <https://localhost/> and login with your AAD account - since you have **NODE_ENV=development**, all new users will be admins and suppliers by default
 - Add new products, deliveries, start buying, invoicing etc.
 - Navigate to <http://localhost:8080> to view all **e-mails** being sent
 - Navigate to <http://localhost:8081> with login admin:pass to view, edit, export and import data in database **sbf-dev**

-### Setup development environment

 ### Manjaro / Linux